The Importance of Gut Health

 • Migraines

-If you read Earthley's guide, The Gut Health Support Guide, which I co-wrote, you know experiencing more subtle symptoms (usually not associated with gut health) may occur.
-If you're experiencing the following symptoms, you may need to focus on healing your gut:
+Sometimes, individuals may experience more subtle symptoms (usually not associated with gut health).
+If you’re experiencing the following symptoms, you may need to focus on healing your gut:

 • Low back pain (with no apparent physical cause)